yaomeng1/PersonalizedStrategyUpdates/README.md

    - **Requirements**: see the list of packages needed in requirements.txt.
    - **Other instructions**: Please set the variable `cpu_cores_num` to the number of CPU cores on the local computer.

- To reproduce the plots in Fig. 2a-c, run this file and calculate the theoretical $C^*$ using "getBCratioRateUniIni.m" as below.
+ To reproduce the plots in Fig. 2a-c, run this file and calculate the numerical and theoretical $C^*$ using "getBCratioRateUniIni.m" as below.

 #### Theoretical calculation

 - "getBCratioRateUniIni.m" is used to calculate the theoretical critical ratio $C^*$ using Eq.
 (1) in the main text, where the evolutionary game process starts from a single cooperator placed uniformly at random on the network.
   - Input:
-    - the adjacent matrix of any given network
+    - the adjacent matrix of any given network ("sf_n100_k6_idx0.mat" in this repository)
     - individual update rates
   - Output: Critical benefit-to-cost ratio $C^*$
   - **Demo**: We provide the demo file "demo_bcr_PersonalizedRate.m" to calculate theoretical $C^*$ of the scale-free network in Fig. 2a-c.
 - "bcrRateApprox.m" is used to calculate the approximated results shown in Fig. 5b using Eq.
 (3)  in the main text.
   - Input:
-    - the adjacent matrix of any given network
+    - the adjacent matrix of any given network ("sf_n100_k6_idx0.mat" in this repository)
     - individual update rates
   - Output: Approximated critical benefit-to-cost ratio $C^*$
   - **Demo**: The approximated $C^*$ of the scale-free network in Fig. 2a-c is provided in file "demo_bcr_PersonalizedRate.m".
 The accuracy can be checked with the theoretical critical ratio calculated using Eq.
 (1) in the same demo.
 - "OptUpRat.m" is used to optimize the update rate for each individual to minimize the critical ratio $C^*$  given the adjacent matrix of any network;
-  - Input: the adjacent matrix of any given network
+  - Input: the adjacent matrix of any given network ("sf_n100_k6_idx1.mat" in this repository)
   - Output:
     - An array of the critical ratio $C^*$ (iteration steps * 1)
     - An array of update rates (network size * iteration steps)